-Personal information has been the subject of many laws and regulations over the last decade.
-New technology is constantly changing the landscape of how information is used, shared, protected, transmitted and disposed.
-Safeguarding electronic information is challenging.
-What is considered safe and adequate protection last month often is outdated next month.
+As Californians increase their daily interaction with technology, the public policy conversation around personal information and information security continues to take on a more prominent role.
+Personal information has been the subject of many laws and regulations over the last decade and new technology is constantly changing the landscape of how information is used, shared, protected, transmitted and disposed.
+Safeguarding electronic information is challenging; what is considered safe and adequate protection this month often is outdated the next.
 Trying to keep abreast in this new world of rapidly changing technology is a full-time effort, but California is on the forefront of protecting information.
-Information Security

 - Support the establishment of a uniform national standard for data security laws while assuring that such a law addresses the hackers and identity thieves who commit such crimes — not just the data brokers and financial institutions caught up in security breaches.